-Heat one tablespoons olive oil in pan.
+Heat one tablespoon of olive oil in the pan.
 Add shallot and saute until translucent.
 Add garlic and heat for 30 seconds.
 Add roasted red peppers and browned mushrooms.
 Stir, then add Madeira wine, beef broth, and balsamic vinegar.

 Bring to a boil.
 Reduce to a simmer until all of the liquid evaporates.
 Remove from pan and let cool slightly.

-Fold dough up and over the filling and press to seal edges, removing any excess dough.
+Fold the dough up and over the filling and press to seal the edges, removing any excess dough.
 Lightly beat egg with about a teaspoon of water.
-Use a pastry brush to brush egg wash over seams.
+Use a pastry brush to brush egg wash over the seams.
 Let egg wash dry.

 Turn a baking sheet upside down and place a piece of parchment paper on top.
 Use the excess dough to create a long tube.
 Lay lungs on pan leaving room in between for dough to expand.
 Refrigerate for 30 minutes.